 As we embark on this journey, what gives us confidence is Google’s bold and responsible approach.
 AI has incredible potential to benefit our industry, but it is not without risks.
 That’s why it’s important to be responsible from the start.
 As an example, to address misinformation, Google will soon be integrating new innovations like “about this image” metadata in Search and image watermarking.
 We are also using AI to deliver a privacy-first ads experience that drives results for performance marketers while also protecting consumers’ privacy.

 It’s such an exciting time.
 The tools and capabilities I could only dream about in my days as a CMO in consumer packaged goods and retail are here — now.
 Marketing is about connecting brands and products to people.
 The “what” remains the same.
 The “how” is changing again.
 Marketers, we can finally get back to marketing.

 Our marketing teams here at Google have been experimenting with AI tools to be more productive and creative.
 Take a look.

 - Spark new ideas: Bard, our experimental conversational AI service, is an efficient way to help generate ideas or learn about a new topic.

-- Visualise ideas: Text-to-image and video tools like Imagen and Phenaki, both in beta, allow us to quickly visualise our ideas, helping us create concepts and storyboards.
+- Visualize ideas: Text-to-image and video tools like Imagen and Phenaki, both in beta, allow us to quickly visualize our ideas, helping us create concepts and storyboards.

-- Maximise your productivity: Help me write in Gmail and Google Docs can quickly flesh out an outline, synthesise multiple points of view, or sketch out storyboards or scripts.
-Google Workspace can summarise long email chains, build entire presentations, and even create campaign collateral.
+- Maximize your productivity: Help me write in Gmail and Google Docs can quickly flesh out an outline, synthesize multiple points of view, or sketch out storyboards or scripts.
+Google Workspace can summarize long email chains, build entire presentations, and even create campaign collateral.